tor7/jmeter/FOSS Team-JMeter-Project Proposal.md

 -	Create a new Card for project proposal
 -       Add Markdown syntax to project proposal
 -	Join the Apache JMeter Mailing List if needed
--	Try to communicate to the project community when initial goal has been reached (.e.g. get familiar with the JMeter) – Feel free to modify/delete this statement
+-	Try to communicate to the project community when initial goal has been reached (.e.g. get familiar with the JMeter) ï¿½ Feel free to modify/delete this statement
 -	Add more duties to this paragraph
 -       Clone/fork the Apache JMeter into GitHub account
 -	Perform the code review